codeforamerica/ohana-web-search/README.md

 A brand new project underway by Code for America's 2013 San Mateo County fellowship team.
 The goal is to build an interface that makes it easy to find available services in San Mateo County, and to provide as much pertinent information as possible, such as travel directions, hours of operation, other services residents in need  might be eligible for, etc.

-This repo is in the early stages of development.
-There is not much to see yet.
-We are still trying to figure out the best way to organize the data that we got from the Peninsula Library System.
+This repo is in the early stages of development, but we've reached a stable point where we are ready to accept contributions.
+Below you will find instructions for installing the project and contributing.

-Some of the data we're using is available in JSON format in the [data folder](https://github.com/codeforamerica/human_services_finder/tree/master/data).

 ## Installation
 [Set up a dev environment with Homebrew, Git, Ruby, and Rails](http://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/)